OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md

 position: 10
 ---

-This section will walk through the different options and considerations for the components required when setting up Octopus High Availability for an on-premises install of Octopus Deploy.
+This section walks through the different options and considerations for the components required when setting up Octopus High Availability for an on-premises install of Octopus Deploy.

 :::hint
 If you are setting Octopus up in a private cloud such as Azure or AWS please see the following guides: